Appearance

 How it works

-walkClipNameandidleClipNameproperties. - Set the character’s flying
+- Animations: Set the

 maxPitchDeg,pitchSpeed,maxRollDegandrollSpeed.
-When using theautoForwardtype, you can disableautoLevelPitchandautoLevelRoll.
-Learn more about pitch and roll here. - Control the movement speed and rotation with
+When using theautoForwardtype, you can disableautoLevelPitchandautoLevelRoll. - Sprinting: Enable

 autoForwardFixedDirectiontype, you can restrict vertical or horizontal movement by settingcanMoveVerticallyorcanMoveHorizontallyproperties tofalse.